 Relationships are essential in our lives, yet communication, trauma, or abuse issues can negatively affect them.
 Marriage and family therapists work with individuals, couples, and families to heal trauma, establish better communication, and overcome other challenges in a safe, supportive environment.
 Earning a master’s in marriage and family therapy (MMFT) is a key step in pursuing a career in this field.

-According to the Bureau of Labor Statistics (BLS), employment of marriage and family therapists is expected to grow 15% through 2031.
-Marriage and family therapists earn a median annual wage of $56,570, with top earners making more than $98,700.
+According to the Bureau of Labor Statistics (BLS), the employment of marriage and family therapists is expected to grow 15% through 2031.
+They earn a median annual wage of $58,510, with top earners making more than $104,710.

 Intelligent.com reviewed dozens of online, in-person, and hybrid programs to compile this list of the best master’s in marriage and family therapy programs.
-Students can also learn more about what to expect from an MMFT program, the career outlook for this field, and how to choose the right MMFT program.
+We also interviewed Blanca Villagomez, a program coordinator and counselor at UC-Irvine, for insight into what students can expect from an MMFT program, the career outlook for this field, and how to choose the right MMFT program.

-What Can I Expect from a Master’s in Marriage and Family Therapy Program?
+What Can I Expect from a Master’s in Marriage and Family Therapy?

 According to the American Association for Marriage and Family Therapy (AAMFT), “Marriage and family therapists (MFTs) are mental health professionals trained in psychotherapy and family systems, and licensed to diagnose and treat mental and emotional disorders within the context of marriage, couples and family systems.”

-Students are also expected to complete a supervised experiential learning component, such as a practicum or clinical internship, to ensure they have hands-on experience with clients before entering the field.
-Students will complete their clinical experience remotely or in person, depending on the program and other factors.
-Programs may also require a capstone project or research thesis.
+Students are also expected to complete a supervised experiential learning component, such as a practicum or clinical internship, which, depending on the program, may be completed in person or remotely.

 Besides a Master’s in Marriage and Family Therapy (MMFT), students may also encounter Master of Arts (MA) or Master of Science (MS) degrees.
-Different degree types have different pedagogical and theoretical approaches, but the curriculum should meet licensure standards as long as a program has COAMFTE accreditation.
+Different degree types have different pedagogical and theoretical approaches, but the curriculum should meet licensure standards as long as a program has accreditation from the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

 The Top 50 Master’s in Marriage and Family Therapy Degree Programs